Extended Finite Elements for 3D-1D coupled problems via a PDE-constrained optimization approach: Introduction

-In this work we propose the use of the eXtended Finite Element Method (XFEM) for 3D-1D coupled problems as a means to avoid mesh refinement in the neighbourhood of the inclusions, thus improving the approximation capabilities and the accuracy of the solution avoiding the introduction of a large number of mesh cells, which could be unfeasible in realistic problems with a large number of inclusions.
-The use of XFEM for 3D problems with singular sources has been proposed also in \cite{Gracie2010}, for quasi 3D problems for the simulation of the effect of well leakage in aquifers.
-Here, the methodology is extended to fully 3D-1D coupled problems, with an enrichment function chosen accordingly to the results provided in \cite{Gjerde2019}, and proposing an original quadrature scheme in this context.
-The PDE constrained formulation proposed in \cite{BGS3D1D2022} is chosen for the 3D-1D problem.
+The use of a 3D mesh non conforming to the 1D domains is quite standard.
+However, in some cases, sub-optimal convergence rates are observed unless adaptive refinement close to the singularity is used, see e.g. \cite{Koppl2020,Heltai2019}.
+In this work we adopt the eXtended Finite Element Method (XFEM) as an alternative to mesh refinement.
+The application of XFEM to 3D problems with singular sources has been proposed in \cite{Gracie2010}, in particular for quasi 3D problems describing the effect of well leakage in aquifers.
+In \cite{BREZINA2021} the methodology was extended to fully 3D-1D coupled problems in mixed formulation.
+The function space for the velocity variable is enriched, and non intersecting segments entirely crossing the computational domain are considered in the numerical examples.